CMSgov/QHP-provider-formulary-APIs/README.md

 #### Formulary sub-type

 This type defines a formulary within a plan.
 The values should be something that is meaningful to an issuer, there is no taxonomy of formulary tier names.
-This value will be used later in the `drugs.json` file to connect a drug to a specific plan and network tier within that plan.
+This value will be used later in the `drugs.json` file to connect a drug to a specific plan and formulary tier within that plan.

 | Field              | Label        | Definition                                                                                                                                                                                                                                            | Required |
 | -----              | -----        | ----------                                                                                                                                                                                                                                            | -------- |